Islandora/documentation/docs/contributing/editing-docs.md

 ## How to edit documentation using a web browser

-- Starting from the page you want to edit on a web browser, look for the pencil icon in the top righthand corner of the page and click on it
+- Starting from the page you want to edit on a web browser, look for the pencil icon in the top righthand corner of the page and click on it.

 ![Edit page button](../assets/editing_docs_Edit_Button.png)